-On March 22-24 the DTT Symposion (short DTT) took place again in Mannheim.
-It is the bi-annual meeting of the German Terminology Association (Deutscher Terminologietag).
+On March 22-24, the 2018 DTT Symposion (short DTT), the bi-annual meeting of the German Terminology Association (Deutscher Terminologietag), took place again in Mannheim.
 We were exhibiting and I enjoyed talking to many Coreon customers there.
-It was a truly exciting event this year and according to the organizers the most busy ever.
-200+ participants meant house full!
+It was a truly exciting event this year and according to the organizers the busiest ever.
+200+ participants meant a full house!

 “Concept Maps Everywhere”

-Back to the event … as one participant tweeted, concept maps were the dominating topic throughout the days.
-First a workshop by Annette Weilandt (eccenca) on taxonomy, thesauri, and ontologies, followed by a presentation by Petra Drewer (University Karlsruhe).
+Back to the event…as one participant tweeted, concept maps were the dominating topic throughout the few days.
+Firstly a workshop by Annette Weilandt (eccenca) on taxonomy, thesauri, and ontologies, followed by a presentation by Petra Drewer (University Karlsruhe).
 Petra unveiled a plethora of benefits:

 - insight into the domain